 a = 4 b = 3 So, c = (4 – 4/8) + (3/2) = 5

-By the way, this quatrain failed to produce the answer if a is greater than b, for example if a = 3 and b = 4.
-So, I swapped the values of a and b.
+By the way, this quatrain failed to produce the answer if a is less than b, for example if a = 3 and b = 4.

 Next I tried the following: